dflemin3/approxposterior/doc/bayesopt.rst

   fig.savefig("bo.png", dpi=200, bbox_inches="tight")

 .. image:: _figures/bo.png
-  :width: 400
+  :width: 800

-:py:obj:`approxposterior` MAP solution: (1.021, 1.041), 3.506784e-4 (red point),
+Using Bayesian optimization, :py:obj:`approxposterior` estimated the maximum of the objective function to be (-0.367, 0.500), compared to the truth, (-0.359, 0.500), represented by the black dashed lines in both panels.
+Looks pretty good!
-compared to the truth (1,1), 0 (white dashed lines).
+:py:obj:`approxposterior` found an MAP solution of (-0.360, 0.500),
-Our answer is pretty close to the truth, and better yet, :py:obj:`approxposterior` only required 50 randomly-distributed Rosenbrock function evaluations to train its GP used to estimate the MAP solution.
-For computationally-expensive forward models, this method can be used for efficient (approximate) Bayesian optimization of functions.
+slighty better than the Bayesian optimization solution.
+As seen in the figure above, both the Bayesian optimization and GP MAP solutions quickly converge to the correct answer.
+Since :py:obj:`approxposterior` continues to re-train and improve the GP's posterior predictive ability as the training set expands, its MAP solution actually converges to the correct answer more quickly than Bayesian optimization.
+Note that this is not expected in general, but can be used to efficiently estimate extrema.